-Farah teaches Modern Standard Arabic and Arabic dialects to non-native speakers integrating different approaches, mainly communicative.
-Some of her previous experiences are (i) Senior Tutor of Arabic at the Language Centre (the University of Manchester), (ii) Freelance Translator and Lexicographer on the new edition of the Arabic-English-Arabic Oxford Dictionary (Oxford University Press), (iii) Team Leader of the Senior Intensive Arabic course designed for professional linguists in the UK government as well as Convenor of Culture and Language Teaching of Levantine Dialects (Palestinian, Syrian and Lebanese) at Communicaid Ltd.
+Before joining the University of Edinburgh, Dr Farah Aboubakr was Senior Tutor of Arabic at the Language Centre (the University of Manchester); Freelance Translator and Lexicographer on the new edition of the Arabic-English-Arabic Oxford Dictionary (Oxford University Press); and Team Leader of the Senior Intensive Arabic course designed for professional linguists in the UK government as well as Convenor of Culture and Language Teaching of Levantine Dialects (Palestinian, Syrian and Lebanese) at Communicaid Ltd.

 - Ph.D.
 (2014): “The Palestinian Folktale as a site of Framing Palestinian Collective Memory and National Identity” - The Department of Translation & Intercultural Studies - The University of Manchester.

 - M.A.
 (Distinction) 2004: Translation and Interpreting (Arabic-English-Arabic) - The University of Salford.
 Dissertation entitled: “The Translation of Wordplay, Irony and Satire in the Pessoptimist by Emil Habiby.

 - B.A.(Hons) 2002: English Language and Literature - Mohammed V University, Morocco.

 Throughout her PhD career and following obtaining her degree, Dr Farah Aboubakr has been actively engaged with research within the area of Arabic literature, language and translation, particularly Palestinian literature and popular culture.
 Her research interest in interdisciplinary and crosses the boundaries of the following disciplines: Translation and Cultural Studies, Popular Culture, Middle East and Palestine studies.

 - Cultural translation: (media & literary)